 Cultivating Agency Through Artmaking

-A year-long studio art elective combines art, engineering, philosophy, and Social-Emotional Learning
+A year-long studio art elective combines art, engineering, philosophy, and social-emotional learning

-Drawing off of our Foundations Program at A. Philip Randolph Campus High School, the overall objective of the curriculum for HHSLT was to cultivate student agency, nurture intrinsic motivation, and refine executive functioning all through the lens of artmaking.
-The strategy was to guide students toward artistic mastery through three foundational pillars: Social-Emotional Learning (SEL), motor skills, and conceptual development.
-The year-long class, which met five days a week, allowed for deep dives in the theory and practice of a variety of disciplines.
-Each project included healthy scaffolding while still leaving plenty of room for playful experimentation.
+Building off of other CAW high school curicula, the projects were designed to cultivate student agency, nurture intrinsic motivation, and refine executive functioning all through the lens of artmaking.
+The strategy was to guide students toward artistic mastery through three foundational pillars: social-emotional learning (SEL), motor skills, and conceptual development.
+The year-long class, which met five days a week, allowed for deep dives into the theory and practice of a variety of disciplines.

 How do I interact with art?

-Fractured Self Portraits: Building upon several previous projects that explored ways in which artists can portray themselves and their values, these large portraits explored how a single image might include multiple aspects of the self.
+Fractured Self-Portraits: Building upon several previous projects that explored ways in which artists can portray themselves and their values, these large portraits explored how a single image might include multiple aspects of the self.

 What are our tools, and how do we use them?